Antiz96/Linux-Server/Services/LXC.md

 iface lo inet loopback

 auto eth0
-iface eth0 inet manual # Set it to manual and move the prameter to the bridge interface
+iface eth0 inet manual # Set it to manual and move parameters to the bridge interface

 auto lxcbr0 # I advise to call it like that as its the name lxc is looking for by default iface lxcbr0 inet static